 How long can I borrow an item for?

 The loan period is 4 weeks.
-Items can be renewed for a further 4 weeks if not required by another user.
+Loans can be renewed for an unlimited number of 4 week periods provided items are not required by another reader.

 Can I renew items?